How to make Progress at Atlantic Jiu Jitsu

 Focus: Skill development

 Designed for those who have completed the fundamental & intermediate curriculum and/or have attained at least their blue belt.
-The Advanced class is focused on skill development – students looking to evolve their jiu jitsu to the more advanced ranks, compete, or test their abilities in the most practical setting.
+The Advancement class is focused on skill development – students looking to evolve their jiu jitsu to the more advanced ranks, compete, or test their abilities in the most practical setting.
 In this class, the whole world of jiu jitsu, from simple to complex, is an open book to be studied, evaluated, drilled, and put into practice.
 This is the class where champions are made and fitness goals are exceeded.
 This class includes more complex positional study and more intense sparring.

 Open Mat